NaturalCycles/puppeteer-lib/readme.md

 Options:

 - `--verbose` Print more logs.
 - `--concurrency` Concurrency for opened Puppeteer pages.
-Default to 4.
+Default to 8.
 Tune if something is not working.
+- `--scale` Print scale, e.g `0.5`.
+Default: `1`.

 Example, convert many matching files: